sunspotting/GearFactor/README.md

 GearFactor
 ==========

-Find primes by using the Lehmer (bicycle chain) sieve.
+Ruby script that finds primes by using the Lehmer (bicycle chain) sieve.